Links on Android Authority may earn us a commission. Learn more.

 Echo Show 10 (3rd gen): A fancy rotating display with the most oomph

-The Echo Show 10 is unique not just in Amazon’s lineup but among all smart displays, since its 10.1-inch screen rotates to follow you, whether you’re cooking in the kitchen or pacing around during a video call.
-In fact it makes for a better security camera than the Show 8, since you can scan a full 360 degrees.
-You can disable rotation if you like, or limit it so the display doesn’t hit nearby objects or peer somewhere it shouldn’t.
+The Echo Show 10 is unique not just in Amazon’s lineup but among all smart displays, since its 10.1-inch screen rotates to follow you, whether you’re cooking in the kitchen or pacing during a video call.
+This also makes it a better security camera than the Show 8.
+Thankfully you can disable rotation if you like, or limit it so the display doesn’t hit nearby objects or peer somewhere it shouldn’t.
 It’s perfectly usable as a static product.

 Check out our full review to learn more about the Amazon Echo Show 10.

 Echo Show 15: The largest smart display available

 The Show 15 is built to be a home hub above all else.
 While you can technically sit it on a table stand, you’re really meant to mount it on a wall where everyone can see.
 Its 15.6-inch screen employs an advanced, widget-based version of the Show interface, making it easier to check out calendars, to-do lists, and virtual sticky notes.

 It does make some sacrifices to keep price down.
 Its two 1.6-inch speakers don’t sound as nice as the Show 8 or 10, much less the Echo Studio, and ironically, there’s no integrated Zigbee hub.
 Its camera is even downgraded to 5 megapixels without any auto-framing, right when you’d think it’d be more important than ever to zoom in with detail.
 You’ll still feel like you’re living in the future, however, when you control lights or answer your doorbell using a picture frame.